tbrowder/FontFactory/README.md

 ### GnuMICR

-This is a Gnu version of the MICRE font face, in OpenType format ('.otf'), which *can* be used commercially.
+This is a GNU version of the MICRE font face, in OpenType format ('.otf'), which *can* be used commercially.
 See the GNU license in the *COPYING.txt* file in the '/resources' directory.

 See many more details and supporting files at the author's site at [](https://sandeen.net/GnuMICR).